Best practices: Project management (money)

 - To get an overview of multiple projects at once, use the Project list.
-Customize the list view by selecting the following fields to display: Project income (issued invoices), Labor cost, Cost (entered bills) and Profit (income - cost - labor cost).
-In the list view The number on the first row shows actual results, the number on the second row indicates the budgeted amounts.
+Customize the list view by selecting the following fields to display: Project income (issued invoices), Labor cost, Cost (entered bills), and Profit (income - cost - labor cost).
+In the list view, the number on the first row shows the budgeted amounts, the number on the second row indicates actual results.

 - In addition, you can customize the summary bar on top of the list to show only the information relevant for you (for example the budgeted and actual profit).
 Make sure to bookmark the view to avoid filtering the list each time and easily use the results on your dashboard.

 - To track the financial results of the current period, go to the Detailed financial report.
 Filter out the documents you want to track (e.g. invoices or bills), then select the relevant period from the Issue date filter and group the report according to your needs.
 For example, group the list by clients and subgroup it as a list to see how many invoices you have issued to each customer and how much you’re making.